Bangladesh seeks extradition of ousted leader Sheikh Hasina from India - Local News 8

 Associated Press

 DHAKA, Bangladesh (AP) — Bangladesh has sent a formal request to India to extradite ousted Prime Minister Sheikh Hasina.
-She fled to New Delhi in August amid the student-led protests that ended her 15 years in power.
-Bangladesh’s foreign affairs adviser Md Touhid Hossain told reporters Monday that the country has sent a diplomatic note to India’s Foreign Ministry for Hasina’s extradition.
-Hasina fled to India after being ousted in a mass uprising in July and August in which hundreds of protesters were killed and thousands were injured.
-She faces many court cases over the deaths including some on charges of crimes against humanity.
-Authorities say more than 750 people were killed and thousands more hurt during the mass uprising.
+She fled in August amid the student-led protests that ended her 15 years in power.
+Bangladesh’s foreign affairs adviser told reporters Monday that the country has sent a diplomatic note to India’s Foreign Ministry, which confirmed it.
+Hasina fled after being ousted in a mass uprising in which authorities say more than 750 people were killed and thousands more injured.
+She faces many court cases over the deaths, including some on charges of crimes against humanity.